poikilos/rotocanvas/readme.md

 RotoCanvas aims to be a manual rotoscoping tool which includes a set of tools for editing, viewing and managing images and image sequences.

-Parts that are finished:
+Main Interface:
+- main.py (RotoCanvas, an App made using Kivy): Paint single images.

+Plugins:
+- "Channel Tinker" GIMP Plugin:
+  - Remove halo caused by bad alpha (a fringe that is an old background color usually).
+  - Draw a centered square (such as for pixel art).

+Commands:
 - findbyappearance: Find images of the same size by appearance!
 - diffimage: Generate a difference image file (similar to the diffimg project, but with different flag colors such as for different size)
 - The channeltinker module is an image processing library that can work with either GIMP or PIL images, so it can be used for either GIMP plugins or standalone applications!
-- "Channel Tinker" GIMP Plugin:
-  - Remove halo caused by bad alpha (a fringe that is an old background color usually).
-  - Draw a centered square (such as for pixel art or other uses).
-- For all commands implemented, see `entry_points` in [setup.py](setup.py).
+- For a list of commands implemented, see `entry_points` in [setup.py](setup.py).

 This project now includes and replaces the gimp-plugin-channel-tinker